DSSGxUK/bmwi/documentation-markdown/docs/steps/data_prep.md

 ## Final dataset cleaning

-Data cleaning such as cropping to a certain dataframe, checking for NaN data etc.
+In this case, cropping to a certain dataframe: removing data from certain time periods that we may not want the mode to learn from.

 ### Loading dataset